-I’m set to kick off my season next weekend with back-to-back half distance races: New Orleans 70.3 on April 19th and Texas 70.3 on April 26th.
+I’m set to kick off my season next weekend with back-to-back half distance races: IRONMAN 70.3 New Orleans on April 19th and IRONMAN 70.3 Texas on April 26th.
 Perhaps you’ve noticed my lengthy hiatus from racing—seven long months to be exact.
 That extended “off-season” wasn’t the product of injury, illness or other commitments; it was a calculated decision.
 In this post, I’ll explain why and how I’ve fallen deeper down the rabbit hole of pro triathlon.

 After last season, my first racing as a pro, I faced a Catch-22 of sorts.
 I knew that I’d jump at the opportunity to spin professional triathlon into something resembling a career.
 I also knew that such an opportunity would depend on achieving a higher level of performance—not only with racing, but also with the soft skills that influence success in pro triathlon.